+Considerations

-Considerations Improper configuration or implementation of this capability may open a device, network, or logging infrastructure to a self-inflicted denial-of-service attack.
-None.
+Improper configuration or implementation of this capability may open a device, network, or logging infrastructure to a selfinflicted denial of service attack.

-2.17.
+2.18.
 Syslog-specific Capabilties

-The predominant logging mechanism within network infrastructures is BSD-syslog and its' variants.
-With such widespread uses, this section identifies capabilities specific to syslog.
+The predominant logging mechanism within network infrastructures is BSD-syslog and its variants.
+With such widespread use, this section identifies capabilities specific to syslog.

-2.17.1.
+2.18.1.
 Configurable Facility Values

 Capability

-The device SHOULD allow for the selection of the syslog facility number via configuration.
+The device is capable of allowing for the selection of the syslog facility number via configuration.

 Discussion

 A network operator may have many similar devices in their network.
 The ability to segregate different severity events by the strategic use of the syslog facility number is extremely useful.

 Supported Practices

 Authentication log entries are marked at a different facility code to allow for easier segregation at the event collector.

 Current Implementations

 Some devices support this capability via a configuration variable.

 Considerations

 None.

-2.17.2.
+2.18.2.
 Configurable Destination UDP Port

 Capability

-Devices should allow for the configuration of the destination syslog UDP port number.
+Devices are capable of allowing for the configuration of the destination syslog EDP port number.

 Discussion

 In large logging environments, spreading the load amongst multiple receiving daemons is a useful optimization.
-This capability also allows to differentiate different device functions very easily, for example all backbone router log to port 512 and all access router log to port 513.
+This capability also allows operators to differentiate between different device functions very easily, for example all backbone router log to port 512 and all access router log to port 513.

 Supported Practices

 Send all backbone routers log to port 512 and all access router log to port 513.

 Current Implementations

 Some devices support this capability via a configuration variable.

 Considerations

 None.

-2.18.
+2.19.
 SNMP-specific capabilities

-Another commonly used logging mechansim is using the trap and notification messages of the Simple Network Management Protocol.
+Another common logging mechanism uses the notification messages of the Simple Network Management Protocol [RFC3411].

-2.18.1.
+2.19.1.
 Read-only Operations Supported

+Logging Capabilities

 Capability

-Devices should support the disablement of SNMP write operations to the device.
+The device is capable of disabling SNMP write operations to the device.

 Discussion

-Since SNMP is used as a management protocol in adition to its logging functionality, the ability to disable operations that would change the device operations should be supported for those devices whach aren't using the management functions.
+Since SNMP is used as a management protocol in addition to its logging functionality, the ability to disable operations that would change the device operations should be supported for those devices which aren't using the management functions.

 Supported Practices

 Disable SNMP write operations.